devnicolas1/go-db/README.md

-# A simple in-memory database made with Go, for learning purposes
+# An in-memory key-value database made with Go

-An in-memory database made with Go, purely for learning basic syntax and ideas behind the language.
+An in-memory key-value database made with Go, for no particular reason other than to learn basic things about the language (really I just thought it would be fun, and it actually was).

 ## Usage